Rebecca Goodman

 Most credit card companies will not ask their customers to share any security details about their credit cards.

-At John Lewis Finance, we’ll never ask our Partnership Credit Card* holders:
+We’ll never ask our Partnership Credit Card* holders:

 To transfer money to another account